-When he grew up into an adult, the evidences of him being dropped has manifested itself by him being addicted to internet pornography, drugs and alcohol which he engages in too numb his pain.
+When he grew up as an adult, the evidence of him being dropped has manifested itself by him being addicted to internet pornography, drugs, and alcohol which he engages in too numb his pain.
 A man who has been dropped may also struggle with other things like depression, bipolar disorder and weight problems like obesity.

 And Jonathan, Saul’s son, had a son that was lame of his feet.
 He was five years old when the tidings came of Saul and Jonathan out of Jez’-reel, and his nurse took him up, and fled: and it came to pass, as she made haste to flee, that he fell, and became lame.
 And his name was Mephibosheth (2 Samuel 4:4).